rjsloan/getdata-012-CourseProject/codebook.md

 </ul>

 <H5>THE UNITS</H5>
-The units of measurement for the variables in tidydata.txt are: acceleration, gyration, frequency, time, magnitude, gravity, angle, etc...
+The units of measurement for the variables in tidy-data.txt are: acceleration, gyration, frequency, time, magnitude, gravity, angle, etc...
 <H5>THE TRANSFORMATIONS</H5>
 <ul>
 <li>
 Combining 6 files (test and training files) into one large dataset
 <li>
-Reduce this dataset to arrive at tidydata.txt:
+Reduce this dataset to arrive at tidy-data.txt:
 <ul>
 <li>
 Extract columns that are only associated with mean and std measurements